vagrant-libvirt/vagrant-libvirt/README.md

 $ sudo dnf install libxslt-devel libxml2-devel libvirt-devel \
   libguestfs-tools-c ruby-devel gcc
 ```

+On Arch linux it is recommended to follow [steps from ArchWiki](https://wiki.archlinux.org/index.php/Vagrant#vagrant-libvirt).

 If have problem with installation - check your linker.
 It should be `ld.gold`: